GoogleContainerTools/kpt-functions-catalog/functions/ts/_template/README.md

 - An example value
 - Whether it is optional, and if so, the default value

-To decouple the function orchestrator (i.e. kpt) from the function, it's recommended to not show the kpt CLI or custom resources like the Kptfile.
+If showing the function orchestrator (e.g. kpt) can make it clear about how to use the function, it's recommended to use it.

 ### Examples

 Omit this ection if you are poviding complete example kpt packages which are linked from the catalog site.

 Otherwise, provide inline examples in this section.